Articular Cartilage Restoration

 The procedure, which can be done with an arthroscope or using an open approach, provides more durable hyaline cartilage to the defect area.
 A cylinder-shaped plug (graft) of healthy cartilage tissue and subchondral bone is taken from an area of the bone that does not carry weight (non-weightbearing).
 The graft is then matched to the surface area of the defect and pushed into place.
 This leaves a smooth cartilage surface in the joint.

 A single plug of cartilage may be transferred, or the surgeon may perform a procedure using multiple plugs, called mosaicplasty.

 Osteochondral autograft is used for smaller cartilage defects.
 This is because the healthy graft tissue can be taken only from a limited area of the same joint.

 Osteochondral Allograft Transplantation

 An allograft is typically larger than an autograft, but like autografts, allografts provide hyaline cartilage to the defect.
 The benefit of an allograft is that it can be shaped to fit the exact contour of the defect and then press fit into place.

 Allografts are typically done through an open incision.

 Stem Cells and Tissue Engineering

 Current research is focused on new ways to make the body grow healthy cartilage tissue.
 This is called tissue engineering.
 Growth factors that stimulate new tissue may be isolated and used to stimulate new cartilage formation.

 The use of mesenchymal stem cells is also being investigated.
 Mesenchymal stem cells are basic human cells obtained from living human tissue, such as bone marrow.
 When stem cells are placed in a specific environment, they can give rise to cells that are similar to the host tissue.
-In other words, if implanted in bone, they will stimulate the creation of bone cells.
+For example, if implanted in bone, they will stimulate the creation of bone cells.

 The hope is that stem cells placed near a damaged joint surface will stimulate hyaline cartilage growth.